mircobabini/wp-plugin-repo-stats/readme.txt

 = How can I style the output? =

 The output contains extensive CSS classes you can target in your style.css.
 You can style alternating rows, or style each table column.
-Here is some sample CSS you can use.
-This will duplicate the layout of the screenshot.

-`.wpprs {margin:20px}
-.wpprs-rounded-corners{-moz-border-radius:10px;-webkit-border-radius:10px;border-radius:10px}
-.wpprs-top {padding:18px;background:#efefef;text-align:center}
-.wpprs-top h2 {font-size:48px}
-.wpprs-plugincount {font-weight:bold}
-.wpprs-body h3 {margin:25px 0}
-.wpprs-table {width:90%}
-.wpprs-table th {text-align:left}
-.wpprs-table td {border-top:1px solid #efefef;border-bottom:1px solid #efefef}
-.wpprs-table .wpprs-evenrow {background:#efefef}`
+View the output source to see the table CSS structure.
+The CSS to duplicate the screenshot is included in the plugin.
+You will need to override this if you want to see something different.

 == Screenshots ==